Hamdija Lipovača: Political career

 Lipovača became a part of the Social Democratic Party of Bosnia and Herzegovina political party in 1998 and eventually became the party's leader a decade later, and remained so until his removal on 21 February 2012.
 He was reinstated as the party's president on 3 July 2013.

 He held his position as President of the Municipal Committee of Bihać from 2002 until 2008.

 In 2002 upon returning to Bihać from the United States, he was voted in as a member of the Assembly of the Una-Sana Canton, a position he held until 2004.
 Lipovača won the 2004 elections to become the mayor of Bihać.
 He was re-elected in 2008.
-He renounced the position two years later, when he was elected as a member of the Parliamentary Assembly of Bosnia and Herzegovina and as the Premier of the Una-Sana Canton.
-Lipovača was voted in as the Premier of the Una-Sana Canton on 3 October 2010 and took office on 31 January 2011.
+He renounced the position two years later, when he was elected as a member of the Parliamentary Assembly of Bosnia and Herzegovina and as the prime minister of the Una-Sana Canton.
+Lipovača was voted in as the prime minister of the Una-Sana Canton on 3 October 2010 and took office on 31 January 2011.

 In June 2013, the Federal Police Administration in Bosnia and Herzegovina, and its Detachment in Bihać, completed a report on the many years of illegal business activities and spending of public funds by Lipovača, against whom the Bihać Cantonal Prosecutor's Office filed a criminal complaint.
 Lipovača was accused of abuse/misuse of power and authority and forgery of official documents in conjunction with deception.